-Revised: October 2022
+Revised: October 2023

-The policies discussed in this document were current as of September 30, 2022, and reflect any relevant changes implemented in response to the COVID-19 public health emergency as of that date.
+The policies discussed in this document were current as of September 30, 2023.
 This document does not reflect proposed legislation or regulatory actions.

-425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov A combination of stand-alone prescription drug plans (PDPs) and Medicare Advantage (MA)-Prescription Drug plans (MA-PDs) delivers Medicare's voluntary outpatient drug benefit known as Part D. In each of 34 geographic regions, plans compete for enrollees on the basis of annual premiums, benefit structures, specific drug therapies covered, pharmacy networks, and quality of services.
+425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov

+A combination of stand-alone prescription drug plans (PDPs) and Medicare Advantage (MA)-Prescription Drug plans (MA-PDs) delivers Medicare's voluntary outpatient drug benefit known as Part D. In each of 34 geographic regions, plans compete for enrollees on the basis of annual premiums, benefit structures, specific drug therapies covered, pharmacy networks, and quality of services.
 Plans bear some risk for their enrollees' drug spending.
-Overall, Medicare subsidizes premiums by about 75 percent and provides additional subsidies for beneficiaries who have low levels of income and assets.
-Medicare's payments to plans are determined through a competitive bidding process, and enrollee premiums are tied to plan bids.
+Overall, Medicare subsidizes premiums by about 75 percent and provides additional subsidies for beneficiaries who have low levels of income and assets.1 Medicare's payments to plans are determined through a competitive bidding process, and enrollee premiums are tied to plan bids.